octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA20Operator/course.md

 ### FA2 Permission Policies and Configuration

-Most token standards specify logic that validates a transfer transaction and can either approve or reject a transfer.
+Most token standards specify the logic that validates a transfer transaction and that can either approve or reject a transfer.
 Such logic (called _Permission Policy_) could validate who initiates a transfer, the transfer amount, and who can receive tokens.

 This FA2 standard defines a framework to compose and configure such permission policies.